 About 280 Degrees African Restaurant & Bar

-Nigerian restaurants aren’t exactly ten-a-penny in London, which is why 280 degrees African Restaurant & Bar is a must for anyone seeking out this particular cuisine.
-Located just moments from Kilburn tube station and Brondesbury rail station, this African restaurant is a beacon of warmth, from the vibrant interiors to the smiley staff, relaxed vibe and array of authentic Nigerian dishes on offer.
+Nigerian restaurants aren’t exactly ten-a-penny in London, which is why 280 Degrees African Restaurant & Bar is worth the trip to Kilburn High Road for anyone seeking out this particular cuisine.
+Located just a short walk from Kilburn tube station and Brondesbury rail station, this African restaurant is a beacon of warmth, from the vibrant interiors to the smiley staff, relaxed vibe and array of authentic Nigerian dishes on offer.

-There’s plenty to choose from on the vast menu at 280 Degrees, so whether you’re just stopping by for a quick bite or up for a full-on feast, you sure to find something that takes your fancy.
-Starters include African nibbles, such as meat pie, moi moi and fried beef, African salads, grills, roasts and Ibo specials.
-You’ll also find a range of pepper soups and a selection of ugba – a type of African salad prepared in palm oil sauce which originates from Eastern Nigeria.
+There’s plenty to choose from on the vast menu at 280 Degrees, so whether you’re just stopping by for a quick bite or up for a full-on feast, you’re sure to find something that takes your fancy.
+Starters include African nibbles, such as meat pie, moi moi and fried beef, African salads, grills, roasts and Igbo specials.
+You’ll also find a range of pepper soups and a selection of ugba – a type of African salad prepared in palm oil sauce which originates from eastern Nigeria.